prrvchr/OAuth2OOo/README.md

 ### What has been done for version 1.0.0:

 - Porting Python API [Requests][56] to LibreOffice / OpenOffice UNO API.
 Two UNO interfaces are accessible:

     - HTTP request parameters: [com.sun.star.rest.XRequestParameter.idl][57]
     - The response to the HTTP request: [com.sun.star.rest.XRequestResponse.idl][58]

     The XRequestParameter interface supports sync token handling as well as HTTP request paging, as used in the HTTP Rest APIs

-- Updating and downloading files is possible thanks to the two methods offered by [XOAuth2Service][45].
+- Uploading and downloading files is possible thanks to the methods or properties:

+    - `XOAuth2Service.download()` allowing resumable file download.
+    - `XOAuth2Service.upload()` allowing resumable file upload.
+    - `XOAuth2Service.getInputStream()` to get an input stream.
+    - `XRequestParameter.DataSink` to set an input stream.
+    - `XRequestResponse.getInputStream()` to get an input stream.

 - Porting Java API [javax.json][59] to LibreOffice / OpenOffice UNO API as defined in idl files: [com.sun.star.json.*][60]

-    - A factory of Json structures is accessible via the `getJsonBuilder()` interface of [XRequestParameter][57].
+    - A factory of JSON structures is accessible via the `getJsonBuilder()` interface of [XRequestParameter][57].
     - A Json parser is returned by the `getJson()` interface of [XRequestResponse][58].

-**This makes HTTP requests using Json easily usable in the Basic language of LibreOffice.**
+**This makes HTTP requests using JSON easily usable in the Basic language of LibreOffice.**

 See the macros [HTTP requests in Basic][61] and [ChatGPT requests in Basic][62].